 Thank you so much for taking time to visit us here on the web!

 The Reformed Presbyterian Church of North America (RPCNA) dates to May 1798, when the Reformed Presbytery of America was constituted in Philadelphia, PA, to serve the congregations of “Covenanter” immigrants coming from Scotland and Ireland, and settling in various parts of North America in those days.
 As this body grew, it was divided into three presbyteries under the authority of the Reformed Presbyterian Synod, constituted in Philadelphia on May 24, 1809.
-At present the Reformed Presbyterian Synod comprises 76 churches, 4 missions and 7 presbyteries, in the USA, Canada, and Japan.
+The Reformed Presbyterian Church of North America is comprised of about a hundred churches in six presbyteries in the USA, and another presbytery in Japan.